 So as I said before, prior to making your blog, choose your topic well and make sure your main reason for choosing whatever it is you decide to choose is based on if you possess knowledge and interest in it.
 If you have those 2 categories down and implement the proper guidance from blog training programs like Wealthy Affiliate to make your blog rank higher on Google, you will see overtime how well it starts to rank and bring in traffic on a daily basis.

 As for adding new content to your site?
 Try to do it on a daily basis if possible.
 If you have a million ideas, write them down so you don’t forget and spread them out to be written up on your site each day.

 What about adding multiple blog posts everyday?
 Can you do that?
 Absolutely!
 But I would prefer in that scenario, you still do it once a day.
 I usually find people who have a million ideas and post multiple times on their blog eventually run out of those ideas and get stuck.
 Posting daily will provide your site with tons of future content to add.

 Finally, focus on content creation that is aimed to improve your visitor’s experience.
-Here are my personal tips.
+This is called high quality content.
 This is what ultimately counts in SEO (writing high quality content).
 Keep the reader in mind and provide them with information on your blog that has them wanting more.

 Update: Likely scenarios in content adding you’ll have:

 1) You work a lot on other things so there’s no enough time to work on your blog and post content daily.
 Fine, post whenever you can.

 2) Once again, the least acceptable blogging rate is one article a week.
 Once you have a good traffic generating blog, then you can actually get away with posting once a month.

 3) If you ever hit writer’s block when blogging (it will happen), use this post on what to blog about to make money online so you can continue producing content at a good pace.